 Connemara Pony History

-Today, the Connemara is the ultimate sport pony, and jumping is its forte.
-When the Connemara is crossed with the Thoroughbred, it creates a sturdy and speedy event horse.
+Today, these horses are the ultimate sport pony, and jumping are their forte.
+When this breed is crossed with the Thoroughbred, it creates a sturdy and speedy event horse.

-The Connemara is a large pony, with heights ranging from 13 to 15 hands.
+This breed is a large pony, with heights ranging from 13 to 15 hands.
 Colors are grey, black, brown and dun, and occasionally, palomino, chestnut and roan.
-The Connemara has thick and hardy forelegs and strong hocks and thighs.
+These horses has thick and hardy forelegs and strong hocks and thighs.
 The neck is very long and arched, and the sloping shoulders are perfect for jumping.

 For more information:

 This horse breed profile was originally published on December 15, 2006.